List of Suits characters: Daniel Hardman

 In season 8, Hardman reappears as the attorney representing Simon Lowe, a former ZSLWW client who Harvey got fired from his post as CEO.
 Lowe is using Hardman to get Harvey's law license stripped (so Hardman can take over the firm), accusing him of breaking privilege in order to protect Thomas Kessler, Alex William's client whom Lowe was looking to acquire.
 Harvey told Donna that Lowe had been lying to Kessler about his true intentions, but made her promise not to tell Kessler, as they are dating.
 Donna nevertheless is unable to restrain herself, and warns Kessler of Lowe's real intentions, causing him to refuse Lowe's initial offer.
-Lowe realizes that Kessler found out, and asserts that Harvey must've been the source.
+Lowe realizes that Kessler found out, and asserts that Harvey must have been the source.
 Hardman offers to represent Lowe pro bono.
 Zane visits Hardman at home and tries to get him to drop the suit.
 Hardman refuses, saying he needs to repair his reputation as a serious lawyer.
 But he accepts Zane's offer to drop the case if he can convince Ellen Rand and Eric Kaldor to make Hardman a name partner at their firm (Zane is unsuccessful).
 In the end, Zane decides to take the fall for breaking privilege in front of the Bar ethics committee and is thrown out of the Bar, leaving Hardman flabbergasted, but neutralizing his efforts against Harvey.